 Going the DIY V-day gift route can obviously help you save money over buying a pre-made gift.
 Plus, the thought you put behind it has the power to impress your recipient!
 But how can you make something that outshines a gift you buy from the store?
 You tap into your loved one’s interests!
 Bake their favorite treats.
 Put together a box of “memories" filled with photos, movie ticket stubs, and other mementos to reminisce over.
 Make a jewelry holder out of clay.
-Your effort will be worth its weight in gold.
+The effort you put into your DIY Valentine's Day gift will be worth its weight in gold.

-- Up to $750 off your order from Zales
+- Up to 50% off Valentine's Day specials at Zales

-- Sales on gorgeous flowers from Blooms Today
+- Sales on gorgeous Valentine's Day arrangements from Blooms Today

 - Low-price gifts, jewelry, decor, and more at Walmart